PaulZHANG20/2024repo/README.md

 [7]"exam_bayesopt" is an example of bayesian optimization, with the matlab builtin function.
 It finds the minimum of a fiven function.
 Directly copy the code into a matlab .m file and it should work well in its present form.

+[8]"exam_PSO_const" is an example of Particle Swarm Optimization algorithm, with the matlab implementation.
+It finds the minimum value of a given function with the constraints.
+Directly copy the code into a matlab .m file and it should work well in its present form.